TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 If you breach this Agreement, Vimeo may, at its option: (a) terminate this Agreement immediately, with or without advance written notice. (b) suspend, delete, or limit access to your account or any content within it. and (c) to the extent permitted by applicable law, retain any amounts payable to you (which you forfeit).
 If Vimeo deletes your account for breach, you may not re-register.

-In the event of any termination or expiration, the following sections will survive: **Section 7.2** (Indemnification), **Section 9** (Disclaimers), **Section 10** (Limitation of Liability), and **Section 11** (General Provisions).
+In the event of any termination or expiration, the following sections will survive: **Section 7.2** (Indemnification), **Section 9** (Disclaimers), **Section 10** (Limitation of Liability), **Section 11** (Disputes, Arbitration, and Choice of Law), and **Section 12** (General Provisions).

 9\.
 Disclaimers

 VIMEO PROVIDES THE SERVICES ON AN “AS IS” AND “AS AVAILABLE” BASIS.
 YOU USE THE SERVICES AT YOUR OWN RISK.
-You must provide your own device and Internet access.
+You must provide your own device and internet access.

 EXCEPT AS EXPRESSLY SET FORTH HEREIN, AND TO THE EXTENT PERMITTED BY APPLICABLE LAW, VIMEO DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
 Among other things, Vimeo makes no representations or warranties:

-*   That our Services, or any part thereof, will be available or permitted in your jurisdiction, uninterrupted or error-free, or accessible from all devices or browsers;
+*   That our Services, or any part thereof, will be available or permitted in your jurisdiction, uninterrupted or error-free, completely secure, or accessible from all devices or browsers;
-*   Concerning any content submitted by our users;
+*   Concerning any content submitted by or actions of our users;
 *   That any geo-filtering or digital rights management solution that we might offer will be effective;
 *   That our Services will meet your business or professional needs;
 *   That we will continue to support any particular feature or maintain backwards compatibility with any third-party software or device. or